Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Conclusion

 An important outcome is that the combination of decomposition and FPT ideas leads to new highly-effective algorithm, and then combining FPT with PT ideas give a powerful framework for empirical study.
 Our PT study of WSP also revealed interesting challenges in empirical average time complexity studies for FPT problems.
 We proposed using multiple slices through the size space while adjusting other parameters of the instance generator to stay in the PT region.
 However, it is still an open question how to best select these slices, or indeed how to do a more integrated study of the effects of the multiple parameters.
-Considering the the general interest of the AI community in analysis of a widening range of complexity classes (e.g.~\cite{BaileyEtAl2007:PT-in-PP}) (including studies of FPT problems, see e.g.~\cite{HaanEtal2015:IJCAI-FPT-planning,HaanEtal2013:IJCAI-FPT-planning}) and understanding of practical implications of these complexity classes, we believe that further development of the study of interactions between FPT and PT offers the potential for deeper insight into computational challenges arising in AI.
+Considering the general interest of the AI community in analysis of a widening range of complexity classes (e.g.~\shortcite{BaileyEtAl2007:PT-in-PP}) (including studies of FPT problems, see e.g.~\shortcite{DeHaan:2015:IJCAI:FPT-planning,HaanEtal2013:IJCAI-FPT-planning}) and understanding of practical implications of these complexity classes, we believe that further development of the study of interactions between FPT and PT offers the potential for deeper insight into computational challenges arising in AI.

-\paragraph{Acknowledgements} This research was partially supported by EPSRC grants EP/H000968/1 (for DK and AP) and EP/K005162/1 (for AG and GG).
-The source codes of the instance generator and PBT, as well as the experimental data, are publicly available~\cite{SourceCodes}.
+\paragraph{Acknowledgements} We would like to thank the reviewers for the valuable comments that helped us to improve the paper.
+This research was partially supported by EPSRC grants EP/H000968/1 (for DK and AP), EP/K005162/1 (for AG and GG), and a Leverhulme Trust grant (GG).
+The source codes of the instance generator and PBT, as well as the test instances, solutions, translation routines and the experimental data, are publicly available~\cite{SourceCodes}.